MSukanec/archub/replit.md

 ## Overview

-Archub is a modern construction management platform designed to streamline operations in the construction industry.
-It provides comprehensive tools for project tracking, team management, and budget monitoring, aiming to enhance efficiency and collaboration in construction projects.
-The platform includes features like financial management with multi-currency support, robust document management, and a comprehensive project dashboard with KPIs and financial health indicators.
-Archub also incorporates a learning module for professional development.
+Archub is a comprehensive construction management platform designed to optimize operations, enhance collaboration, and improve efficiency in the construction industry.
+It provides tools for project tracking, team management, budget monitoring, and financial management with multi-currency support.
+Key features include robust document management, a detailed project dashboard with KPIs, and a learning module for professional development.
+Archub aims to streamline workflows and provide a unified platform for all construction project needs.

 ## User Preferences